Why Outsourcing IT to Lithuania Might Be Your Best Choice

 What else is worth mentioning?
 Probably the increase of highly and niche qualified IT specialists seeking for those outsourced positions.
-Cryptocurrencies, VPN’s, new programming languages, iOS and Android developers, gaming developers and graphic designers of course.
-Representing an international company that has a stronger brand and/or pays well, takes care of its employees is a crucial factor that explains why Lithuanian IT specialists love to work in outsourced service centres.
+Cryptocurrencies, VPNs, new programming languages, iOS and Android developers, gaming developers and graphic designers of course.
+Representing an international company that has a stronger brand and/or pays well, takes care of its employees is a crucial factor that explains why Lithuanian IT specialists love to work in outsourced service centers.

 What Happens with IT Outsourcing in the Rest of the World

 The rest of the world sees very much untapped potential for further outsourcing.
 The trend sees more stable businesses opting for the time-tested and dependable solutions of nearshoring.
-Even though places like China and India remain the most significant players for outsourced IT solutions worldwide, this is just because of sheer scale and numbers.
+Even though places like China and India remain the most significant players for outsourced IT solutions worldwide, this is just because of the sheer scale and numbers.
 When it comes to quality, proficiency and effectiveness, European, especially Eastern European countries, like Lithuania – prosper and stand out from the rest.

 Current global trends dictate, and experts agree that there is going to be a significant increase in virtual or augmented reality spheres.
-AR, VR and even the yet entirely unexploited 3D possibilities have much to offer for people all over the world.
+AR, VR, and even the yet entirely unexploited 3D possibilities have much to offer for people all over the world.
 The market size is expected to become somewhere near 134 billion USD.

 Manufacturing will, of course, be mostly outsourced to places like Asia.
 Outsourced will probably also be the sphere of customer service, some managerial functions amongst others.
 You might also look for someone to make a big splash and launch a near or fully automatized customer service or related outsourced location.
 Since the jump in AI has been significant over the past couple of years, results have to show very positive signs for businesses that would benefit from such a solution.

 In Europe, upcoming years are going to be full of national elections.
 European Union and its policies also play a huge role, but they are mostly very supportive of foreign investment and IT sector development.
 Local elections could also cause some changes in the trends for the forthcoming years.
-IT outsourcing powerhouses like Poland, Ukraine, Lithuania, Russia and many others have upcoming elections which could steer these countries into more encouraging fiscal policies directed towards foreign outsourced investment or the other way around.
+IT outsourcing powerhouses like Poland, Ukraine, Lithuania, Russia, and many others have upcoming elections that could steer these countries into more encouraging fiscal policies directed towards foreign outsourced investment or the other way around.
 Time will tell, but for now – the trend is moving up!